VittorioMorellini/offerteblazor/README.md

 Engineering circuit phase

-Financial offer to curstomer preparation
+Financial offer to customer preparation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>